 Banner Chemicals / 2M Group Brexit response

 Following the UK’s exit from the European Union and entry into the transition period, scheduled to end 31st December 2020, there is still a degree of uncertainty as to what regulatory and trading terms this exit will ultimately be under.
-As a result the 2M Group has implemented a number of contingency measures to mitigate against any interruptions to supply.
+As a result, 2M has implemented a number of contingency measures to mitigate against any interruptions to supply.

-- We continue to communicate directly with our customers on the need to place forward orders and demand forecasts, to ensure that sufficient product is on hand and in the supply chain.
+- We continue to communicate directly with our customers on the need to place forward orders and demand forecasts, to ensure that sufficient product is available and in the supply chain.

-- We are increasing our resource in regulatory matters in order to manage the additional regulatory burden of a potential ‘no-deal’ exit at the end of the transition period.
+- We are increasing our resource in regulatory matters in order to manage the additional regulatory burden of UK REACh and the likelihood for longer term regulatory divergence, following the end of the transition period.

-- We maintain licenses to export dual-use goods , along with EORI registration and have applied for Transitional Simplified Procedures in the event of a no deal scenario.
+- We maintain licenses to export dual-use goods, along with EORI registration and Transitional Simplified Procedures in the event of a no-deal scenario.

 Should you have any questions, wish us to ensure specific products are available for your business or need support in any of the areas outlined above, we will be happy to help.